pygame/pygame/docs/reST/tut/DisplayModes.rst

 before ever setting your display mode.

-After setting the display mode, you can find out information about it's settings by getting a VidInfo object, or by calling any of the Surface.get* methods on the display surface.
+After setting the display mode, you can find out information about its settings by getting a VidInfo object, or by calling any of the Surface.get* methods on the display surface.